outworkers/phantom/comparison.md

 much impossible to build Thrift services without a dependency on Thrift itself, so in that respect it is highly unlikely that using those extra modules will end up bringing in more dependencies than you already have.

-- The one place where phantom sucks is the dependency on `scala-reflect`, which is causing some ugly things inside the framework, namely the need for global locks to make reflection thread safe in the presence of multiple class loaders.
-This is however going away in 2.0.0, and we are replacing `scala-reflect` with a macro based approach.
+- The one place where phantom used to suck is the dependency on `scala-reflect`, which is causing some ugly things inside the framework, namely the need for global locks to make reflection thread safe in the presence of multiple class loaders.
+This is however going away in 2.0.0, already available on `feature/2.0.0`, and we are replacing `scala-reflect` with a macro based approach.

 - The only notable dependencies of phantom are `shapeless` and `cassandra-driver-core`, the latter of which you will have inevitably.
 Shapeless is also quite light and compile time, it depends only on macro libraries such as `macro-compat`.
 You can have a look yourself [here](https://github.com/milessabin/shapeless).
+We also depend on an internal engine called the diesel engine, which itself only depends on `macro-compat`, since it's nothing more than a customised macro toolchain.

 #### Documentation and commercial support